 They embrace the opportunity to bring east and west together by showcasing the beauty of Qatar and the Arab world, the warmth of our people, the richness of our cultural heritage and our abundant hospitality.

 In February 2020, Australian football legend Tim Cahill was announced as the fourth Global Qatar Legacy Ambassador.
 With 50 goals over 108 international appearances, Cahill is Australia’s all-time leading scorer.
-He participated in four FIFA World Cup™
+He participated in four FIFA World Cup™ tournaments for Australia.

 In his role as a Global Qatar Legacy Ambassador, Cahill works closely with Generation Amazing, which uses innovative football for development coaching sessions to help underprivileged communities.